Psychiatrist: Aurora shooter manipulated, lied to me - NewsBreak

 In hindsight, she now believes Holmes was lying and manipulating her.

 “Unfortunately, yes, I know that he was lying while I was seeing him because the last month — the month of May, and I last saw him on May 31 — he was actually amassing weapons and ammo, and he was going to the shooting range and shooting up human figures.
-All the while denying … that he actually had plans to kill anyone,” Fenton said.Texas senator on Uvalde response: ‘We deserve better’
+All the while denying … that he actually had plans to kill anyone,” Fenton said.Jurors see gruesome video of Florida school shooting

 The aftermath of the tragedy was tough for Fenton.